lauraclay/coder-html-css-lessons/Lesson-3/lesson-plan-3.md

-## Lesson Summary
+## Lesson summary

-- A teacher-led discussion on copyright and Creative Commons
+- A teacher-led discussion on copyright and Creative Commons.
-- A demonstration of how to add images and videos in Google Coder and the associated HTML tags
+- A demonstration of how to add images and videos in Google Coder, and the associated HTML tags.
-- A demonstration on how to add code to resize images
+- A demonstration on how to add code to resize images.
-- Improving webpages with media and text
+- Improving webpages with media and text.

 ## Starter